Aliases for PRKCQ Gene

 GeneCards Summary for PRKCQ Gene

-PRKCQ (Protein Kinase C, Theta) is a Protein Coding gene.
-Diseases associated with PRKCQ include gastrointestinal stromal tumor.
+PRKCQ (Protein Kinase C Theta) is a Protein Coding gene.
+Diseases associated with PRKCQ include Gastrointestinal Stromal Tumor and Smallpox.
 Among its related pathways are Development VEGF signaling via VEGFR2 - generic cascades and IL-2 Pathway.
-GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCQ Gene